Content compliance setting

 Changes to the Content compliance setting might require up to one hour to take effect.
 You can track prior changes with the Admin console audit log.

-- Most advanced Gmail settings do not apply to mailing lists, only to users.
-The Default routing setting can be applied to mailing lists, however.
+- While most advanced Gmail settings only apply to users, the Default routing setting can also be applied to mailing lists.

 - The Content compliance setting supports the scanning of text attachments and common attachment types such as .doc, .xls, and .pdf.
 (Both simple matches and advanced content matches that include BODY will include the extracted text from the attachments.
 See the instructions below for more details on setting up content matches.)